 Cheesy Potato Soup with Chorizo and Roasted Jalapenos is easy yet has so much flavor you’ll think you simmered it for hours.

 Yet even the thought of that hot weather hasn’t warmed me up enough to keep me away from something warm on my stove today.
-I had a craving for a hot, delicious soup but also needed something quick since I’m busy packing, doing laundry and running last minute errands before I leave town tomorrow.
-This cheesy potato soup was perfect.
+I had a craving for a hot, delicious soup but also needed something quick since I’m busy packing, doing laundry and running last-minute errands before I leave town tomorrow.

 And can I just say (not to toot my own horn here or anything) that this is one of the best soups I’ve ever made?
 It’s very thick with great flavor and comes together quickly.
-The chorizo and jalapenos take it from a good cheesy potato soup to something really amazing and not easy to forget (although you could skip these and it will still be delicious).
+The Mexican chorizo and jalapeños take it from a good cheesy potato soup to something really amazing and not easy to forget (although you could skip these and it will still be delicious).

 A few cheesy potato soup tips: